 - Services to be relevant and responsive to the changing and diverse needs of our local population, and are delivered without discrimination, prejudice or bias.

 - Our services, buildings and information to be fully accessible, particularly to those groups or individuals who face disadvantage or discrimination.

-- External contractors comply with our equality policy
+- External contractors to comply with our equality policy.

-- Empower service users to be aware of their rights and entitlements when receiving services.
+- Service users to be empowered and aware of their rights and entitlements when accessing services.

 As an employer